Traversio

 4. retries with the signed request

-For RSA keys, Traversio prefers rsa-sha2-512 and falls back to rsa-sha2-256 when the server's server-sig-algs extension only advertises that SHA-256 path.
+For built-in RSA private keys, Traversio prefers rsa-sha2-512 and falls back to rsa-sha2-256 when the server's server-sig-algs extension only advertises that SHA-256 path.

 If you enable SSHLegacyAlgorithmOptions.sshRSA on SSHClientConfiguration or one SSHProxyJumpHost, Traversio also enables the legacy RSA/SHA-1 path for that specific connection or hop.
-It appends ssh-rsa to the preferred host-key list, then retries RSA public-key authentication with ssh-rsa only after the server declines the SHA-2 attempt and still offers publickey.
+It appends ssh-rsa to the preferred host-key list, lets callback-backed or agent-backed public-key auth select ssh-rsa, then retries built-in RSA private-key authentication with ssh-rsa only after the server declines the SHA-2 attempt and still offers publickey.
+When legacy RSA is disabled, Traversio removes ssh-rsa from callback-backed and agent-backed candidate lists before choosing the public-key signature algorithm, even if the signer advertises it.

 RSA and ECDSA public-key authentication are already live-validated against OpenSSH.
+Callback-backed Ed25519 signing and SSH agent-backed signing are live-validated against local OpenSSH and Dropbear targets.
 Ed25519, RSA, and ECDSA request and signature handling is also covered by deterministic protocol tests.
 Generated OpenSSH private keys are smoke-tested against the system ssh-keygen -y reader on macOS for the supported algorithms.

-The public-key feature set stays focused on direct key loading and OpenSSH file compatibility:
+The public-key feature set stays focused on direct key loading, OpenSSH file compatibility, callback signers, and OpenSSH-compatible agents.

 • keychain-backed credential loading